Estonia - When to Visit

 Plug Type

-Type F (Schuko) - two round pins
+European standard Type F plugs with two round pins

 Voltage